TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 It explains how an attacker can bypass the Duplicati login using the `server-passphrase`.

-In our case, we can obtain this value from the duplicati's DB into the `/opt/duplicati/config` path:
+In our case, we can obtain this value from the Duplicati's DB into the `/opt/duplicati/config` path:

 <br />